-Two modes are available to control the operation of the LTC3407-4 at low currents.
-Both modes automatically switch from continuous operation to the selected mode when the load current is low.
+Two modes are available to control the operation of the LTC3407 at low currents.
+Both modes automatically switch from continuous operation to to the selected mode when the load current is low.

 To optimize efficiency, the Burst Mode operation can be selected.
-When the load is relatively light, the LTC3407-4 automatically switches into Burst Mode operation, in which the PMOS switch operates intermittently based on load demand with a fixed peak inductor current.
+When the load is relatively light, the LTC3407 automatically switches into Burst Mode operation in which the PMOS switch operates intermittently based on load demand with a fixed peak inductor current.
 By running cycles periodically, the switching losses which are dominated by the gate charge losses of the power MOSFETs are minimized.
 The main control loop is interrupted when the output voltage reaches the desired regulated value.
 A hysteretic voltage comparator trips when I{TH} is below 0.35V, shutting off the switch and reducing the power.
 The output capacitor and the inductor supply the power to the load until I{TH} exceeds 0.65V, turning on the switch and the main control loop which starts another cycle.

 For lower ripple noise at low currents, the pulse-skipping mode can be used.
-In this mode, the LTC3407-4 continues to switch at a constant frequency down to very low currents, where it will begin skipping pulses.
-The efficiency in pulse-skipping mode can be improved slightly by connecting the SW node to the MODE/SYNC input which reduces the clock frequency by approximately 30%.
+In this mode, the LTC3407 continues to switch at a constant frequency down to very low currents, where it will begin skipping pulses.